avo-hq/docs.avohq.io/docs/2.0/customization.md

 ## ID links to resource

-On the **Index** view each row has at the end the controls component which allows the user to go to the **Show** and **Edit** views, and delete that entry.
-If you have a long row and a not-so-wide monitor it might not be that easy to scroll to the right-most section to click the **Show** link.
+On the **Index** view, each row has the controls component at the end, which allows the user to go to the **Show** and **Edit** views and delete that entry.
+If you have a long row and a not-so-wide display, it might not be easy to scroll to the right-most section to click the **Show** link.

-To make it easier you can enable the `id_links_to_resource` config option.
+You can enable the `id_links_to_resource` config option to make it easier.

 ```ruby{4}
 Avo.configure do |config|